Course Information

 Demos:

-Oct 18 Lab 1: The Linux Shell MIT MS The Shell
+Oct 18 Lab 1: The Linux Shell (slides) MIT MS The Shell

 Stanford CS107 Unix videos 1-15, 24, 25